dffischer/git-makepkg-templates/README.md

 # template input; name=git
 ```

 to your PKGBUILD and process it with `makepkg-template`.
+See the PKGBUILD of git-makepkg-template itself for an example.